kingbian/c-calculator/README.md

 # Simple Calculator in C

 This is a simple calculator program written in the C programming language.
-It is a proigram to help me learn C.
+It is a program to help me learn C.

 ## Description